 - Preferred method: True poly-phase RMS power (kW): This protocol prefers a trend log of true poly-phase RMS power for the circuit powering the VSD compressor.
 The selected sampling interval should be at a high enough frequency to avoid aliasing errors and at least twice the frequency of events in the system.
-In general, a sampling interval of once per minute is preferred. - Alternative method #1: In lieu of true power metering, trending of current (amperage) combined with several one-time true power measurements can be used for base-loaded/constant speed systems.
-This method can also be used with variable frequency drive compressors as long as true-RMS current transducers are used. - Alternative method #2: If independent true power metering or trending of current (amperage) coupled with spot power measurements is not possible, it is acceptable to use trend data from a central master control or building automation system.
-It is preferable to have building automation system trend logs of true poly-phase RMS power with a maximum sampling interval of once per five minutes, and one minute or less is required for load/unload controls.
-One-time spot power measurements should be performed to verify the accuracy of the control system values.
+In general, a sampling interval of once per minute is preferred. - Alternative method of power measurement: In lieu of true power metering, trending of current (amperage) combined with several one-time true power measurements can be used for base-loaded/constant speed systems.
+This method can also be used with variable frequency drive compressors as long as true-RMS current transducers are used.